international graduate students

 EDUCATIONAL CREDENTIAL EVALUATORS, INC. (ECE) -- www.ece.org

-Applicants should request WES or ECE to forward the evaluation results directly to the Clarion University Graduate Admissions Office.
-Please note that evaluations must be received directly from WES or ECE; unofficial copies will not be accepted.
+Applicants should request WES or ECE to forward the course-by-course evaluation results directly to the Clarion University Graduate Admissions Office.
+Please note that course-by-course evaluations must be received directly from WES or ECE; unofficial copies will not be accepted.
 In addition, you are required to submit copies of the academic records (transcripts, mark sheets, certificates) in the original language AND a certified English translation using the same format.
 These documents also should be forwarded to the Clarion University Graduate Admissions Office.
 Individuals who have not yet completed the baccalaureate degree may send transcripts for course work completed in the original language AND a certified English translation, along with application materials.
-However, the WES or ECE evaluation of final transcripts, mark sheets, and/or certificates showing the completion of the course work and the degree will be required.
+However, the WES or ECE course-by-course evaluation of final transcripts, mark sheets, and/or certificates showing the completion of the course work and the degree will be required.

 A minimum quality-point average of 2.75/4.00 scale at the undergraduate level.
 Some programs require a higher undergraduate quality-point average.
 Please review the program admission requirements listed on the "Checklist for Completion of Graduate Application."